tonal-discord/Reimagining-Breath/Live-Video-Magnification/README.md

 4. In Qt Creator, open a new project and select `./src/rvm.pro`

 ## Other distributions
 Was not able to get the necessary opencv modules installed and linked properly on Ubuntu 20.04.6 (yet).
 If  you wish to attempt this, [here](https://docs.opencv.org/4.x/d7/d9f/tutorial_linux_install.html) is a tutorial.
 You will need to build with opencv_contrib.
+You can use `cmake-gui` andThis guide is somewhat useful still. https://wiki.qt.io/How_to_setup_Qt_and_openCV_on_Windows
 ### Future improvements:
 - Check out [linuxdeployqt](https://github.com/probonopd/linuxdeployqt) to create an AppImage that in theory should work easily on all distributions
 	- Wasn't able to build on Fedora due to glibc being too new.